radical-cybertools/radical.entk/docs/user_guide/change_target.rst

 Let's take a look at the complete code in the example.
 You can generate a more verbose output by setting the environment variable ``RADICAL_ENTK_VERBOSE=DEBUG``.

-.. tip:: For the purposes of this user guide, we have a MongoDB setup to use.
-Please run the following command to use it
-        ``export RADICAL_PILOT_DBURL="mongodb://138.201.86.166:27017/ee_exp_4c"``

 A look at the complete code in this section: